zwingthomas/LightsOn/README.md

 ### ⚡ Fast, asynchronous backend with FastAPI & uvicorn
 ### 🐳 Containerized backend for easy deployment
 ####
 #### Only able to edit the colors of hue and access a webcam locally to accomodate security.
-#### Thus the backend must be run locally.

 ⸻